 Our first barbecue has long since rusted away but the tradition has continued.
 We have a large barbecue with wheels at one end, which is kept handily in the shed (not my shed of loveliness, the more utilitarian shed at the side of the house).
 We also use a wee portable barbecue that we can take to the beach or on holiday.
 Memorably, we have used public barbecues on holiday, in Australia, and once beside Kettle Lake in western Canada, with all the boys.
 So it all brings back great memories which more than make up for the often rather charred quality of the food!

-After dinner, Ally and Davie turned their attention to the stump of our demised plum tree, which James proposed to leave for the time being because it had broken off at ground level.
+After dinner, Ally and Davie turned their attention to the stump of our fallen plum tree, which James proposed to leave for the time being because it had broken off at ground level.
 However the boys were concerned that as it rots it could cause a dangerous hole to form under the grass, so out came the axe and a spade and they set to it with great enthusiasm.
 They really are strong, fit young men, and after much digging and wood splitting the remaining part of the tree trunk was removed in several pieces.
 Of course the roots are still under there but they will be absorbed back into the soil in time.
 Ally and Davie then filled in the hole with soil and packed it down.
 You can hardly tell that there was ever a tree there at all, which left me feeling slightly wistful.
 Où sont les plum trees d’antan?

-Friday 29 May 2020
+Friday, 29 May 2020

 Farewell to our plum tree

 It’s the end of an era at Casa Anderson.
-Our plum tree, which already graced our back grass when we moved in thirty-one years ago, has finally given up the ghost.
+Our plum tree, which already graced our back grass when we moved in to our house thirty-one years ago, has finally given up the ghost.
 We have known for a while that it was dying, but thought we should let nature take its course.
 It produced a few flowers this spring and there were even a few tiny plums growing on its branches.

 This afternoon James attached his hammock between it and one of the pear trees, as we have done for many years.
 However, as he climbed into it there was a loud creaking sound and the plum tree came crashing down and James landed on the ground in the hammock.
 The hammock of course pulled the tree towards James so as he sat on the ground he saw the tree falling towards him.
 James rolled out of the way just in time, like in a James Bond movie.

 Meanwhile Cat, who was sitting in the garden on a Birthday Zoom call to her Mum (and her Dad too), heard the commotion and came running up the garden to see if James was ok.
-David heard it too and fetched Ally and me.
+Davie heard it too and fetched Ally and me.
 I feel rather sad for our plum tree.
 It has been part of all of our lives for so long; we have eaten its fruit and the cats have climbed on it, and it features in many photos of family celebrations in the garden, going back to when the boys were babies.
 Farewell noble plum tree.

-Thursday 28 May 2020
+Thursday, 28 May 2020

 Phase 1 - moving out of lockdown